-If a file named EMG#code.mp3 is found on the SD card, where code is a number of up to 4 digits, then the system will page the code and play the file through the phone interface.
-For example, if the filename is EMG#34.mp3 then the system will first dial 34, wait 2 seconds (this delay is fixed at 2 seconds) and then play the file through the phone interface one time.
-The audio outputs will be muted at the same time for the emergency message to play through the phone interface only.
+If the emergency file is found and named EM?#code.mp3 where? is $1 \sim 5$ and code is a number of up to 4 digits, then the system will page the code and play the file through the phone interface.
+For example, if input EM1 is triggered and the filename is EM1#34.mp3 then the system will first dial 34, wait 2 seconds (this delay is fixed at 2 seconds) and then play the file through the phone interface one time.
+The audio outputs will be muted at the same time for the emergency message to play through the phone system only.